-23. The other relevant observation in the said judgment is " for regularisation there must be regular and permanent post or it must be established that although the work is of a regular or permanent nature, the device of appointing and keeping the workers on ad hoc or temporary posts has been resorted to, to deny them the legitimate and legible benefit of permanent employee.
+permanent nature, the device of appointing and keeping the workers on ad hoc or temporary posts has been resorted to, to deny them the legitimate and legible benefit of permanent employee.
 In the same judgment, the Hon'ble Supreme Court was pleased to note an equally injurious effect of indiscriminate regularisation it has been noted:

-" @@@Many of the agencies have stopped ^{for} undertaking casual or temporary works though they are urgent and essential ^{been} for fear that if those who have/employed on such works are required to be continued for 240 or more days have to be absorbed as regular employees although the works are time bound and there is no need of the workmen beyond the completion of the work undertaken.
+" ~~@@G~~ Many of the agencies have stopped for undertaking casual or temporary works though they are urgent and essential for fear that if those who have been employed on such works are required to be continued for 240 or more days have to be absorbed as regular employees although the works are time bound and there is no need of the workmen beyond the completion of the work undertaken.
 The public interest are thus jeopardised on both counts. "

-24. The other decision which needs to be noted is the decision in the case of State of Haryana and Ors Vs. Piara Singh and Ors, A.I.R 1992 S.C 2130.
-In the said case in paragraph 23, the Supreme Court made the following observation:- has to be taken inasmuch as every such direction not only tells upon the public exchequer, but also has the effect of increasing the cadre strength of a particular service, class or category."
+24. The other decision which needs to be noted is the decision in the case of State of Haryana and Ors Vs. Piar Singh and Ors, A.I.R 1992 S.C 2130.
+In the said case in paragraph 23, the Supreme Court made the following observation:-